antalmelinda1116/all-about-marvel/README.md

 I have decided to use [Balsamic](https://balsamiq.com/wireframes/) to create wireframes for my website.
 First I created a basic wireframe for desktop and later on for tablet and mobile.
 For my website I have decided to use a scroll page as it's focused on searching objects in a big amount of data.
-The website will be easy to navigate by using the navigation bar.

 You can find my wireframes below: